What is a Network Diagram?

 There are many different ways to create a network diagram.
 While they can be created using pen and paper or a white board, a diagramming tool designed for this purpose is a much more efficient and effective approach.

-- Choose a network: Decide which network will be illustrated.
+- Choose a network: Select the network to illustrate.
 The diagram could focus on a personal computer, or on an entire company network.
 Once a focus has been chosen, set limits on what outside connections will be included so that the diagram remains concise.

 - Add relevant equipment: Begin by placing any involved computers, servers, and other components on the page.
 Use visual representations and add the names of the components for clarity.